shivam27k/email_automation_bot/README.md

 ## Note:

--   `SENDER_PASSWORD` is NOT your gmail password.
+-   `SENDER_PASSWORD` is NOT your Gmail password.
-    You will have to generate an `App Password` using this link: [Google App Password Generator](https://myaccount.google.com/apppasswords).
+    You must generate an `App Password` using this link: [Google App Password Generator](https://myaccount.google.com/apppasswords).

-You will have to enable 2-factor authentication in your gmail to generate this app password.
+You will have to enable 2-factor authentication in your Gmail to generate this app password.

 Follow these steps to enable 2-factor authentication: